Mathieuka/AI-research-and-development/README.md

 The `apps/` directories are dedicated to developing and integrating AI agents.
 Each application serves a unique purpose and can be developed independently while sharing common resources through the packages.

 - **`apps/WorkPlace`**: A dedicated space to explore, test, and evaluate various AI agents developed from different models, each tailored for unique use cases.
+-
+- **`apps/AskMe`**: A NestJS Application that utilizes LangChain and LangGraphJS to create a conversational AI application with pg-ai and pgai-vectorizer.

 ### Packages